 - It’s okay if your hair starts shedding.
 It might look like you’re losing a lot more hair than normal but this is part of the hair cycle.
 You can shed a lot more hair when following the curly girl method than you might have noticed before you started!

 - Air-drying your hair is great, just remember to keep the air cool.

 - After your hair is dry, it might feel a bit crispy.
 If it does, scrunch it and fluff at the roots for volume.
 You might need to experiment with how much gel or mousse your hair can deal with.

 You can also check out my offer for 25% Off Noughty Haircare here!
-I use a lot of Noughty products and would definitely recommend them.
+I use a lot of products from the Noughty range and would definitely recommend them.

 Are you ready to give the curly girl method a try?
-Let me know your thoughts in the comments, or as always you can catch up with me over on Twitter.
+Let me know your thoughts in the comments.
 Remember, try a few different products and techniques before giving up; the curly girl method really is a marathon, not a sprint!